-If we successfully sell all securities registered by this Offering and investors exercise all warrants included in this Offering, new investors will own approximately [\\\\]% of the outstanding shares.
+If we successfully sell all securities registered by this Offering and investors exercise all warrants included in this Offering, new investors will own approximately 47.6% of our outstanding common stock.
 In addition, we have issued options, warrants or other derivative securities to acquire common stock at prices below the public offering price.
 To the extent outstanding options, warrants or other derivative securities are ultimately exercised or converted, or if we issue restricted stock to our employees under our equity incentive plans, there will be further dilution to investors who purchase shares in this Offering.
 In addition, if we issue additional equity securities or derivative securities, investors purchasing shares in this Offering will experience additional dilution.
 For a further description of the dilution that you will experience immediately after this Offering, see "Dilution."